Naorl98/drone_3D/README.md

 # 3D Drone Simulation

+## Overview
+This project is an extension of a previous [2D drone simulation project](https://github.com/roni5604/Model_2D_drone_simulator) and aims to simulate a 3D drone environment using Pygame.
+The initial 2D project involved creating a basic control system for drone navigation, sensor modeling, and platform search in a 2D space.
+The 2D drone was able to move in a plane, detect obstacles with simple sensor models, and navigate through predefined maps.

 The transition from 2D to 3D brought several challenges and improvements:
 1. **Dimension Expansion**: Moving from a flat plane to a 3D space added complexity in terms of movement, sensor detection, and obstacle management.
 2. **Sensor Modeling**: Adapting the sensor models to a 3D environment required enhancements to cover vertical as well as horizontal obstacle detection.